sudhirpatamsetti/CitirixITM/README.md

 * API Key: Available in the Datadog portal.
 * Application Key: Available in the Datadog portal.

-Note: API and Application keys are in Datadog.
+**Note**: API and Application keys are in Datadog.
 Both keys are required to setup a Datadog Fusion feed.
 To view the keys log into Datadog and navigate to:

 Integrations -> APIs https://app.datadoghq.com/account/settings#api